-- Widening and extending the seaside Tamaki Drive path from 2.4 metres to 4 metres and turning this into a shared path wide enough for cyclists and pedestrians.
-This will extend from Cliff Road to Long Drive.
+- Widened and extended the seaside Tamaki Drive path from 2.4 metres to 4 metres and turning this into a shared path wide enough for cyclists and pedestrians.
+This extends from Cliff Road to Long Drive.

-- Removing the painted flush median and remark the road to make space for the wider shared path.
+- Removed the painted flush median and remark the road to make space for the wider shared path.

-- Removing the bus stop on Tamaki Drive adjacent to Vellenoweth Green.
-The next bus stop is less than 200 metres from The Parade and enables car parks to be added.
+- Removed the bus stop on Tamaki Drive adjacent to Vellenoweth Green.
+The next bus stop is less than 200 metres from The Parade and enabled car parks to be added.

-- Under investigation is footpath improvements around the tree roots by the Moreton Bay Fig trees on Tamaki Drive.
+- We investigated footpath improvements around the tree roots by the Moreton Bay Fig trees on Tamaki Drive.

 We are very near completion, with just minor work around the boat ramp, signage and bike stand installation, minor work at the Cliff Road/Tamaki Drive intersection and the red threshold surfacing remaining.
 These will be completed during the day with small, localised traffic management in place.